 “Do you know an Airman Neale?”

-“Yes.
-He and I spent a few months together with VRC-50’s detachment in Vietnam.”
+“Yes.”
+I explained that before we met again aboard the Ticonderoga, he and I spent a few months together with VRC-50’s detachment in Vietnam.

-That was it.
 When the investigators completed all the interviews, we were marched back to the ship and ordered to stay there until further notice.
-At least now we knew what the stir was all about.
+At least we now knew what the stir was all about.

-Late that afternoon, I had resumed fuming at my desk on the semi-deserted ship.
-I don’t know why I was still packed and ready to go, nobody was coming to rescue me from this nightmare.
-Even though I had nothing to do with the black goo, I was plenty aware of how potentially ponderous and capricious military justice could be.
+Late that afternoon on the semi-deserted ship, I continued stewing at my desk.
+I was still packed and ready to go.
+For no reason.
+Nobody was coming to rescue me from this nightmare, even though I had nothing to do with the black goo.

-Grabbing my gear, I walked across the hangar deck to the master-at-arms office.
-A bored seaman behind the counter was reading a paperback while reclined to an impossible degree in a taped-up office chair.
+Hoisting my seabag onto my shoulder, I strode across the cavernous, near-empty hangar deck to the master-at-arms office.
+Behind the counter, a bored seaman was reading a paperback while reclined to an impossible degree in a taped-up office chair.

-The seaman looked up from his book as I approached.
-My dress white uniform made my rank easily visible.
-More important, he would immediately notice my brightly-colored service ribbons.
-These ribbons tell other members of the armed services where you’ve been and hint at what you’ve experienced.
+He looked up as I approached.
+What little rank I had was easily visible to him in my dress white uniform.
+More to the point, he would immediately notice my service ribbons.
+These brightly-hued pieces of cloth tell other members of the armed services where you’ve been and hint at what you’ve experienced.
+Having “color” on my chest when I reported to the ship had earned me a little extra respect.

 Not wanting to give him time to think, I barked: ”You’re supposed to give me my I.D.”